 Google My Business launched in 2014 as a one-stop shop to help local businesses shine.
 In its official announcement, Google said it was created for businesses as “a free and easy way to find and connect with your people, wherever you are.”

 You don’t need to have your own business website to claim your Google business listing.
-In fact, with Google My Business, you can create a mobile-optimized website at no cost.
+In fact, with Google Business Profile, you can create a mobile-optimized website at no cost.

 1. It will get your business seen more in searches